A partnership between the Foundation and CA Romania to support microfinance

 © Didier Gentilhomme

-The health and economic crisis caused by Covid-19 is severely impacting microfinance institutions and their clients.
+The health and economic crisis generated by Covid-19 is severely impacting microfinance institutions and their clients.
 To support the microfinance sector in this unique context, the NGO ADA is continuing its mission of promoting inclusion for all by leveraging its knowledge and expertise in risk management with a guide to best practices for the continuity of microfinance institutions.

 Available in French, English and Spanish, this guide offers recommendations to microfinance institutions for organizing crisis management and ensuring business continuity.